 - By obligation: for example waiting to be injured and having to readjust; or join a fitness center and receive a free workout.

-- By expertise: if you have a very specific goal (eg run a marathon, gain muscle mass, lose weight before an operation) the person will have to have the necessary knowledge to help you achieve it.
+- By expertise: if you have a very specific goal (eg running a marathon, gaining muscle mass, losing weight before an operation) the person will have to have the necessary knowledge to help you achieve it.

 So let's explore the different types of professions and services that you could use.